 - Exposure to poisoning when sensor is not powered

 Lastly, a final critical feature that we will discuss in this article is the trend towards ease of integration with existing platforms and systems.

-As an end-user, being able to have gas detection technology with all of the bells and whistles, while being able to easily integrate into a variety of applications or environments is crucial.
+As an end-user, being able to have gas detection technology with all of the bells and whistles, while being able to easily integrate into a variety of applications or environments is critical.

-The CM-7000 was designed to protect customers and workers near stored carbon dioxide (CO2) and features a modern 8" touchscreen display panel, 12 unique sensor configurations, audible/visual alarms settings, and 4 distinct relays which meet OSHA/NIOSH standards.
+The CM-7000 was designed to protect customers and workers near stored carbon dioxide (CO2) and features a modern 8" touchscreen display panel, customized sensor configurations, audible/visual alarms, and distinct relays which meet OSHA/NIOSH standards.

-The incredibly fast, accurate end easy to use device has made its presence known as a top choice for many individuals in applications such as restaurants, beverage dispensing, indoor agriculture facilities, and safety industries.
+The incredibly fast, accurate end easy to use device has made its presence known as a top choice for many individuals in applications such as restaurants, beverage dispensing, indoor agriculture, and safety industries.